MAPS – masses of them!

 Only $60 NZ.
 I think it will most likely be sent rolled in a tube.
 This what they say:

-“This is a wonderful reproduction from a 30 year old map.
+“This is a wonderful reproduction from an old map.
 It shows in detail the areas of European farming, TTL, APA, forest, National Park, rivers etc. This has been produced from a high grade scan and is far better quality and value than a similar item on the market.
 Measures 740mm x 670mm.”
 And this is where to buy it: http://www.rhodesianservices.org/posters—maps.htm

 If you decide to buy one, please do mention my name or web site – although I get no commission!